Frequently Asked Questions - Students

 I can't register for classes online because I have a math hold.
 How do I register?

 Contact an enrollment center representative on Live Chat.

-I can't register for classes online because it says I owe money for spring.
+I can't register for classes online because it says I owe money for a previous semester.
 What do I do?

-You must pay any prior term balance prior to registering for summer or fall courses.
+You must pay any prior term balance prior to registering for fall courses.
 Use the Live Chat for assistance.

 How do I register for my Mandel class?

-Professor Mary Hovanec will send a CRN and registration instructions via e-mail to all students accepted into the Mandel Scholars Academy for Fall 2020.
+Contact Professor Mary Hovanec if you did not receive a CRN and registration instructions via e-mail for the Fall 2020 Mandel Scholars Academy.